7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `SimpleCalculator` - a program for simple arithmetic operations.
 - `typecast` - showcases the typecasting of float to int (truncation).
 - `typecastDive` - a program to practice the typecasting.
+- `sizeOf` - a program to showcase the bytes used by each data type.

 ---